tonyesse02/covid-global-data-analysis/README.md

 ## 📌 Project Overview

-This project analyzes global COVID-19 data using Python and real-time open datasets.
+This project analyzes global COVID-19 data using Python and real-time open datasets from Our World in Data (OWID).

 The analysis includes: